nikiandr/PTI-Hack-2022/README.md

  * Stacking of CatBoost and LightGBM models (with coefficients 0.4 and 0.6, respectively) in each of the categories.<br />

 ## Notebooks
-- `pti_hack.ipynb` - Main notebook used for creating the final stacking model
+- [`pti_hack.ipynb`](https://github.com/nikiandr/PTI-Hack-2022/blob/main/notebooks/pti_hack.ipynb) ([nbviewer](https://nbviewer.org/github/nikiandr/PTI-Hack-2022/blob/main/notebooks/pti_hack.ipynb)) - Main notebook used for creating the final stacking model

 Because of exhaustive pointwise time-respecting predictions for stacking - the notebook takes approximately 1 hour to run on 16 CPUs / n_jobs=32.